 Empowering Students: SNHU's Disability Resource Center

-Students who are visually or hearing impaired enjoy the same opportunity to succeed in SNHU's online courses as their peers.
+Students who are visually or hearing impaired enjoy the same opportunity to succeed in SNHU's online college courses as their peers.
 Military students who serve in remote locations also enjoy the same level of access to their online courses.

 As part of SNHU's mission to make education accessible, the Disability Resource Center at SNHU stands ready to work with each student to ensure he or she receives the services and accommodations necessary to pursue individual academic, personal and professional goals.
 Whether students need videos captioned or textbooks converted to e-documents because they cannot receive textbooks at a military location, the DRC's assistive technology specialists and accommodations specialists work in tandem with instructors, learning resource managers and advisors to meet each student's needs.